ojitha/ojitha.github.io/notes/REST.md

 If you are passing JWT, you must use `Authorization: Bearer`.

-GitHub recommends using the built-in `GITHUB_TOKEN` instead of creating a token (what I did above is not the recommended way).
+> GitHub recommends using the built-in `GITHUB_TOKEN` instead of creating a token (what I did above is not the recommended way).
-{:.warning}